 Ketamine Infusion Therapy for Severe Depression

 We treat depression with Ketamine protocols designed specifically for depression patients.
 Ketamine has known anti-depressant effects and may relieve this condition in some cases for the long term.
-There are no miracles, but early published scientific evidence does show significant promise.
-None of these treatments are FDA approved and are considered “off label”, though Ketamine has been approved by the FDA as an anesthetic agent.
+There are no miracles, however, early published scientific evidence does show significant promise.
+None of these treatments are FDA approved and are considered as “off-label”, though Ketamine has been approved by the FDA as an anesthetic agent.

 Our clinic uses accepted outpatient protocols for Ketamine infusions for depression.
 All treatments are carried under proper monitoring by a very experienced physician in the use of Ketamine.
 Our comfortable rooms are designed for Ketamine infusion.
 If you would like to be considered for Ketamine therapy for depression discuss this with your mental health care professional and have them refer you to our clinic.
 Our clinical psychologist can evaluate you as well.
 It will be your decision if Ketamine therapy is right for you so do your own research and feel free to ask us questions.